eecs-330/winter2020/pages/_assignments/hw3.md

 Here are some applications that could be interesting to deconstruct, but feel free to explore and think broadly about the app you want to analyze.

+> **Note:** Since we already did Uber in class, please select a technology other than Uber.

 * Yelp
 * Self-driving cars
 * Spotify